Mysthaps/MyseIfRDPatches/README.md

 | ±120ms | 60% |
 | ±400ms or completely miss | 0% |
 - For **EnableOldSpeedChange**: Normal oneshot animations will be broken.
 Bars shorter than 200ms will not work properly.
+- For **ChallengeMode**: There are two modes:
+  - Heartbreak: Level fails if you crack any row's heart.
+  - Perfect: Level fails if you get a single miss.

 ## Installation
 1. Download the latest version of BepInEx 5 [here](https://github.com/BepInEx/BepInEx/releases).
 (Scroll down past the BepInEx 6 pre-release)